 In accordance with the Section 41 Authority, all mining operations and uranium processing ceased on 8 January 2021.
-The current priority of ERA is the comprehensive rehabilitation of the RPA to a standard where it can be incorporated into the surrounding Kakadu National Park if Traditional Owners and the Commonwealth Government wish.
+The current priority of the Ranger Project Team is the comprehensive rehabilitation of the RPA to a standard where it can be incorporated into the surrounding Kakadu National Park if the Commonwealth Government wish.